lammps/lammps/doc/src/Developer_parallel.rst

 in good strong scaling (= good speedup for the same system) and good weak scaling (= the computational cost of enlarging the system is proportional to the system size).
-Additional parallelization using GPUs or OpenMP can also be applied within the sub-domain assigned to an MPI process.
+Additional parallelization using GPUs or OpenMP can also be applied within the subdomain assigned to an MPI process.
 For clarity, most of the following illustrations show the 2d simulation case.
 The underlying algorithms in those cases, however, apply to both 2d and 3d cases equally well.